Skip to main content

 Adding content languages

 Now let’s switch from Lokalise to Storyblok for a moment.
-Open your Storyblok board and proceed to Settings > Languages:
+Open your Storyblok board and proceed to Settings {1} --> Internationalization {2}

 Here you can set a default language for your content and add other languages into which you would like to translate.
-In the example above, I have English set as the default language along with two additional ones: Russian and Spanish.
+In the example above, I have English as the default language and two additional ones: German and Spanish.

 After you have adjusted the language settings, hit Save.
-Before returning to Lokalise, make sure to adjust the content schema properly.
-Specifically, make sure that all fields you are going to translate are marked as Translatable:
+Before returning to Lokalise, make sure to change the content schema properly.
+Specifically, ensure that all fields you translate are marked as Translatable.
+To achieve that, proceed to the Block Library and click on the item that you wish to make translatable:

 Now you can return to Lokalise!